Goolugatup Heathcote - Museum

-Located on Point Heathcote/Goolugatup, HCP Museum is situated within the historic and heritage protected site of the old Point Heathcote Mental Reception Home, later called Heathcote Hospital.
+Located on Point Heathcote, Goolugatup Heathcote Museum is situated within the historic and heritage protected site of the old Point Heathcote Mental Reception Home, later called Heathcote Hospital.

 The Museum offers visitors an insight into the vital role played by the Reception Home in Mental Health facilities developed throughout Western Australia in the 20th Century.